GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 **Take all those little mistakes as gifts**.
 If your scene partner is comfortable with it, you can honour how they non-native misspronounce some words to inspire an scene.
 During one of CIIF festival's main shows, the only non-American performer pronounced _jail walking_ instead of _jaywalking_; and that served as inspiration for the entire performance!

-And I can't even count all the different uses of English we make just by being polyglots.
+Finally, I can't even count all the different uses of English we make just by being polyglots.
 I really recommend [this amazing TED talk explaining how languages shape your way of thinking](https://www.ted.com/talks/lera_boroditsky_how_language_shapes_the_way_we_think?utm_source=whatsapp&utm_medium=social&utm_campaign=tedspread).

 # People working with the impact language has on improv.